Dive into your next card making project with the help of a super-easy tutorial featuring a free coloring download!

 With tips on working with markers, layering pencils, and creating color blends today’s tutorial is a must read for new card making inspiration. 😊

-Meet today’s featured contributor
+Meet our featured contributor

 Hello, My Creative Friends!
 My name is Jessica Sanders of ColorMeCreativeArt.
 I am super happy to be here with you, and the amazing Chameleon Team.
 I live in Houston, Texas with my wonderful husband and four awesome kids, who are growing up so fast!
 I am a full-time artist/maker, blogger, and YouTuber.
 I have been making art my whole life.
 It began with painting-by-numbers with my dad, craft and painting projects with my grandmother, and progressed to variations such as painting my walls with faux finishes, painting with my children, making maps using computer software, mosaics, and finally to painting on canvas and art journaling.
 My passion is exploring art, creativity, and art supplies, which is how I fell in love with Chameleon Pens!